ISISComputingGroup/ibex_user_manual/doc/how_to/Create-and-Manage-Configurations.rst

    * You can choose to log the block value periodically (the default period is every 30 seconds).
    * Alternatively, you can set a "deadband" - the block will only be logged if its value falls outside +/- the limit defined by the deadband value.

-**PREVIOUS VERSIONS OF IBEX:** In releases 2.1.0 or earlier, the logging is disabled by default.

 To edit an existing block, click on the ``Edit Block`` button or use the keyboard shortcut ``Ctrl+E``.
 Blocks can be deleted by clicking the ``Delete Block`` button or by using the keyboard shortcut ``DEL``.

 **Note:** Blocks that have been inherited from a component will be shown, but cannot be modified, in the Edit Configuration dialog (the blocks will be shown as "greyed-out").
 To modify inherited blocks you need to use the Edit Component dialog (see :doc:`Create-and-Manage-Components`).